Introduction

 → Caddy on port 443 reads the Host header, terminates HTTPS

-→ Routes to the correct wrangler dev instance (e.g., localhost:8787)
+→ Routes to the dev server bound to its allocated port (e.g., localhost:3000)

 Two Interfaces, One Engine

 Corral uses a background daemon to manage all running processes.
 Both the macOS app and the CLI connect to this daemon, which means they always share the same state — projects started in the app are visible to the CLI and vice versa.
+The app is how you install Corral: it sets up the privileged helper and bundles the corral CLI.
+Once that’s done, the two interfaces are interchangeable — many people live in the CLI and never open the app’s window.

 macOS App — Lives in your menu bar.
 Start and stop projects with a click, browse data visually, and manage Node.js versions through a native GUI.
 The daemon starts automatically when the app launches.
 See the macOS App overview for details.